Woman fatally shot by prop firearm on a New Mexico movie set

 The Santa Fe County Sheriff’s Office said a 42-year-old woman was airlifted to a hospital, where she died, while a 42-year-old man was getting emergency care at another hospital.

-Authorities didn’t identify the two people or say if they were actors or crew members.
+Authorities didn’t identify the two people, who reportedly were crew members and not actors.

-Production has been halted on the Western movie “Rust,” which is being directed by Joel Souza and produced by Alec Baldwin.
+Production has been halted on the Western movie “Rust,” which is being directed by Joel Souza with Alec Baldwin producing and starring in it.

 A spokesperson for Baldwin said there was an accident on the set involving the misfire of a prop gun with blanks.